Gary Kildall: IBM dealings

 Various reasons have been given for the two companies failing to reach an agreement.
 DRI, which had only a few products, might have been unwilling to sell its main product to IBM for a one-time payment rather than its usual royalty-based plan.
 Dorothy might have believed that the company could not deliver CP/M-86 on IBM's proposed schedule, as the company was busy developing an implementation of the PL/I programming language for Data General.
 Also possible, the IBM representatives might have been annoyed that DRI had spent hours on what they considered a routine formality.
 According to Kildall, the IBM representatives took the same flight to Florida that night that he and Dorothy took for their vacation, and they negotiated further on the flight, reaching a handshake agreement.
-IBM lead negotiator Jack Sams insisted that he never met Gary, and one IBM colleague has confirmed that Sams said so at the time.
+IBM main negotiator Jack Sams insisted that he never met Gary, and one IBM colleague has confirmed that Sams said so at the time.
 He accepted that someone else in his group might have been on the same flight, and noted that he flew back to Seattle to talk with Microsoft again.

 Sams related the story to Gates, who had already agreed to provide a BASIC interpreter and several other programs for the PC.
 Gates' impression of the story was that Gary capriciously "went flying", as he would later tell reporters.
-Sams left Gates with the task of finding a usable operating system, and a few weeks later he proposed using the operating system 86-DOS—an independently developed operating system that implemented Kildall's CP/M API—from Seattle Computer Products (SCP).
+Sams left Gates with the task of finding a usable operating system, and a few weeks later he proposed using the operating system 86-DOS— an independently developed operating system that implemented Kildall's CP/M application programming interface— from Seattle Computer Products (SCP).
 Paul Allen negotiated a licensing deal with SCP.
 Allen had 86-DOS adapted for IBM's hardware, and IBM shipped it as IBM PC DOS.